 That’s probably the case, and it, unfortunately, also means you’ll likely be back to square one.
 Everything you learned about during the discovery phase—the decision-makers, the tech stack, the budget, and more—is now useless.
 It’s all going to change by the time you’re ready to re-engage, and even that’s only if you’re able to hang on to the relationships you built in the first place, which, with so much up in the air at your prospect’s organization, is far from a given.

 Many or even most sellers would probably abandon the pursuit and say “Give me a call when everything’s settled.”
 After all, your time is literally money, and nurturing a deal that’s not happening any time soon won’t help you make your number.
-That’s especially true considering that a the cost of a lost pursuit is $218,000 for enterprise sellers with million-dollar quotas.
+That’s especially true considering that the cost of lost pursuit is $218,000 for a salesperson that closes $1 million

 But that’s exactly where the sales opportunity lies in reorganizations.
 Remember: Your competitors are also looking at these same numbers, and are probably coming to the conclusion that moving the opp to closed-lost and trying again once the dust settles is the smart move.
 And once it does, they’re going to have to start from scratch yet again—but if you play your cards right, you won’t have to.
 You will have been working all along, preparing behind the scenes, and staying abreast of all the changes to the organization so when your prospect’s business is back in business, you’ll be first in line.